Alyssa-Ma/Schedule.friends/README.md

 1. Enter the following command with the terminal in the frontend folder.
 ###
 	npx react-native start
-2. While leaving the first terminal running, run the following command on another terminal in the frontend folder.
+2. While leaving the first terminal running, open on another terminal in the frontend folder.
+Run the command based on which virtual device OS you're using.
-###
+### Android
 	npx react-native run-android
+### iOS
+	npx react-native run-ios

 ***The frontend is now running.***

 [Back to Navigation](#navigation)